 Atropine eye drops cause temporary blurry vision in the stronger eye.
 Similar to using a patch or filter, this approach encourages using the weaker eye.

 Side effects of atropine include eye irritation and sensitivity to light.

 Vision therapy exercises like eye movement control and strengthening techniques can help strengthen vision in the weaker eye.

 The outlook for amblyopia depends on how early treatment begins—the sooner, the better.

 Without treatment, a lazy eye can worsen.
 If the brain continues suppressing images from the lazy eye, permanent vision loss may occur.

 Treatment before age 8 is necessary to provide the best chances of preserving a child’s vision.

 Can You Prevent Amblyopia?

 Some lazy eyes are preventable.
-For example, if you have crossed eyes or a structural eye problem, you may be able to treat it before it leads to amblyopia.
+If your child has strabismus or a structural eye problem, you may be able to treat it before it leads to amblyopia.

-For some children, a lazy eye is inherited.
-In these cases, treatments like eye drops or eye patches can help strengthen the weaker eye.
+In other cases, treatments like eye drops or eye patches can help strengthen the weaker eye.
 But the lazy eye might always be slightly weaker than the other.